YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - **Public Enemy N°1:**
     - When enabled, all nearby NPCs will attack you *(except cops)*.

-  - **Less Air Turbulence:**
-    - Decreases air turbulence when flying planes and helicopters.

-  - **Higher Plane Speeds:**
-     - Increases the speed limit on planes.
-Just enable the option and the rest will take care of itself.
-      > **NOTE:** This option will not do anything until you're flying high enough, with your landing gear fully retracted, and at a speed higher than 260km/h.

       > **NOTE:** This option will allow your planes (mainly jets) to gain significant speed but no more than 500km/h.
 Anything over that will prevent textures from loading and end up crashing your game (you can still go over 500km/h when nose-diving).